Scottrade (Phase 1) by Isobar

 Here we see the phone design, suited to the smaller screen but without sacrificing functionality.

-For any client-focused experience it is important to provide access to their most important information as simply as possible.
-For Scottrade, that meant providing their users with a full suite of account management tools while on the go.
+We provided access to important information as simply as possible.
+Users could access a full suite of account management tools on the go.

-I made sure to utilize emerging design patterns within the framework to offer detailed information without overwhelming users.
+We utilized design patterns to offer detailed information without overwhelming users.

 Full account access on the go is the core of the Scottrade Mobile experience.
 Users have access to a complete overview tracking all their latest account activity.